precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-initializing-coupling-data.md

 [...]
 ```

-If you are using a serial coupling scheme, only initial data that is written from the second to the first participant is actually used.
-Initial data written from the first to the second participant will be ignored, because in a serial coupling scheme the first participant already computes its first result before the second participant even starts.

-{% note %}
-preCICE still supports data initialization for both participants, even if a serial coupling scheme is used.
-You can read our section on [time interpolation](couple-your-code-waveform) to learn more about the reasons.
-{% endnote %}
+preCICE supports data initialization for both participants.
+To make things easier at this point, we recommend to always provide initial data, if it is available, since otherwise preCICE will assume zero-valued initial data, which might lead to errors in certain situation.
+The situation is, however, more complicated and there are edge cases for certain coupling schemes.
+If you are interested in the details you can jump to our section on [time interpolation](couple-your-code-waveform).